- In Action

 Regional and bilateral agreements

-Standard Operating Procedure (SOP) for Joint Oil Spill Combat in the Straits of Malacca with Indonesia and Singapore.
-The SOP covers topics such as the response areas and division of responsibility among the littoral states, contact points, communication, information sharing procedures, inter-states assistance and reimbursement procedures.
+Standard Operating Procedure (SOP) for Joint Oil Spill Combat in the Straits of Malacca and Singapore, was established with Indonesia and Singapore under the umbrella of Revolving Fund in the Straits of Malacca and Singapore.
+The SOP covers topics such as the response areas and division of responsibility among the littoral States, contact points, communication, information sharing procedures, inter-states assistance and reimbursement procedures.
 The objectives are to facilitate early information sharing and prompt and coordinated response to any oil spill incident.

 Terms & Conditions